Eyebar: Casting

 Piling was superseded by casting, wherein the eye and the bar are cast together in the same mold, creating a more sound piece with less area for the bond to break apart.

-Newer methods of steel cutting such as laser / plasma / and water-jetting allow the production of steel items such as eyebars from prefabricated steel plates:
+Newer methods of steel cutting such as laser, plasma, and water-jetting allow the production of steel items such as eyebars from prefabricated steel plates:

 Laser

 A strong laser is used to accurately cut a programmed design from steel.
 This method is quick and reduces waste, but also requires additional sanding and finishing before use.

 Plasma

-Oxygen gas is funneled past an electrode creates an arc, which can be channeled down into steel allowing the metal to be cut.
+Oxygen gas, funneled past an electrode, creates an arc, which can be channeled down into steel allowing the metal to be cut.
 This method for cutting only works on conductive metals.

 Water-jet

-Similar to the laser, water-jet cutting utilizes a cutting machine but uses for the force of water to cut through the steel.
-Using water creates smoothed near finished cuts lowering production time.
+Similar to the laser, water-jet cutting utilizes a cutting machine but uses the force of water to cut through the steel.
+Using water creates smoothed near-finished cuts lowering production time.